-For the first time in almost 60 years, the Cuban government has acknowledged and responded to the work of key democratic proponents and activists.
-As a result, the government has taken action by arresting several of our activists or targeting them with calculated smear campaigns.
+The Cuban regime has been forced to acknowledge and respond to the work of key democratic proponents and activists.
+More than 85% of Cuban citizens on the Island recognize the citizen initiative, Cuba Decide, for the democratic change in Cuba and thousands are committing themselves to carrying it out.
+As a result, the government has taken action by arresting or targeting several of our activists with calculated smear campaigns.

-Cuba Decide has gained international support from more than 13 presidents across the region (12 former and one acting).
-We have built a coalition of more than 60 dissident organizations both on and off the Island, and count on the support of many notable organizations such as the Human Rights Foundation, The Organization of American States (OAS) and dozens more.
+Cuba Decide has gained international support from several former and acting presidents across the region and has built a coalition of more than 60 dissident organizations both on and off the island.
+Our promoters have mobilized a large part of the international community, pushing governments in the region to abandon their support of the Cuban regime, even contributing to the decision of the constitutional government of Bolivia to break relations with the regime in Havana.
+Cuba Decide also counts on the support of many notable organizations such as the Human Rights Foundation, The Organization of American States (OAS) and dozens more.

 On April 3, Jose Daniel Ferrer, the UNPACU leader who was arbitrarily imprisoned in Cuba, was finally released since being detained since October.

 On March 2, Rosa María Payá, promoter of Cuba Decide, held a formal meeting with the Vice President of Paraguay Hugo Velázquez, who assured her that country firmly maintains their position as a defender of democracy in the Americas.
 Thereafter, Ms. Payá met with the Paraguayan Foreign Minister to denounce Cuban interference in the internal affairs of countries such as Bolivia, Chile and Colombia.